PR (public relations) is a vital aspect of building a successful business in the 21st century.

-- Or maybe you want to attract attention to launching in a new location?
+- Or maybe you want to attract attention to an upcoming launch in a new location?

 - Is your goal to announce that you are hiring new employees?

 - Or do you want to increase your company’s visibility?

 The answers to these questions are important because they will determine the type of story you are going to push and who you’re trying to reach specifically.

 2. Strategic Targeting

 For some new startups, a story in TechCrunch could be a PR dream come true.
 However, if your startup operates outside the tech industry, a write-up on this platform would probably have zero value.

 So, instead of simply targeting the top 50 tech blogs, do some research to identify the platforms your target users prefer to read.

 We also recommend that you ditch traditional media and focus only on digital PR.
 Why?
 Because today, everything happens online.
 Traditional PR was focused on TV, radio, and print-based publications.
 These days, print media isn’t what it used to be and digital media is quickly overtaking traditional print publications and TV.

 Digital PR is an online marketing strategy used to increase a business’s online presence.
 This means you should focus on getting your business featured in online publications (local blogs, local newspaper sites, etc).

 3. Make a List of Contacts

-In addition, avoid wasting your time by pitching to the wrong people and instead, find editors and journalists who cover the specific markets and niches in which you operate.
+In addition, avoid wasting your time by pitching to the wrong people.
+Instead, find editors and journalists who cover the specific markets and niches in which you operate.

 Once you begin narrowing down the number of publications that are most suited to your PR objectives, it’s time to start making a list of journalists’ names and their contact details (emails, websites, and/or Twitter accounts) for future use.
 Store these names and contact info in a simple spreadsheet or CRM (Customer Relationship Management) software.

 How to Pitch to Media